 A defendant can be held liable for a RICO conspiracy if the evidence shows that he or she "knowingly agree[d] to facilitate a scheme which includes the operation or management of a RICO enterprise."
 United States v.
 Fernandez, 388 F.3d 1199, 1229–30 (9th Cir.2004).
 There is no requirement that the defendant have actually conspired to operate or manage the enterprise himself or herself.
 Id. (affirming conviction under § 1962(d) of defendant who collected money on behalf of member of enterprise, facilitated communications between conspirators and accepted payment for drugs sold through enterprise).

 Section 1962(d) applies to intracorporate, as well as intercorporate conspiracies; thus, it is possible for a corporation to engage in a RICO conspiracy with its own officers and representatives.
 Webster v.
-Omnitrition Int’l, 79 F.3d 776, 787 (9th Cir.1996) (quoting with approval Ashland Oil, Inc. v.
+Omnitron Int’l, 79 F.3d 776, 787 (9th Cir.1996) (quoting with approval Ashland Oil, Inc. v.
 Arnett, 875 F.2d 1271 (7th Cir.1998), for the proposition that "intracorporate conspiracies … threaten RICO’s goals of preventing the infiltration of legitimate businesses by racketeers and separating racketeers from their profits").

-For model jury instructions that may be helpful, see Fifth Circuit Pattern Jury Instructions (Civil) (2006), Instruction 8.1 and Eleventh Circuit Pattern Jury Instructions—Civil Cases (2005), Instruction 5.1.
-These instructions may be accessed, respectively, at the following web sites:
+For model jury instructions that may be helpful, see Eleventh Circuit Pattern Jury Instructions—Civil Cases (2013), Instructions 7.1 et seq.